Shrimp Cocktail

 This post may contain affiliate links.
 Read my full disclosure policy.

-Shrimp cocktail might be retro, but when done right, it’s a timeless classic that never goes out of style.
-Adapted from Bon Appetit, this version features big, plump shrimp, paired with a zesty, lemony, and horseradish-spiked cocktail sauce.
-It’s surprisingly easy to make, yet rivals the shrimp cocktail served at the finest restaurants and steakhouses.
+Few appetizers feel as special—or as simple—as a perfectly made shrimp cocktail.
+Adapted from Bon Appetit, this version features big, plump shrimp paired with a zesty, lemony, horseradish-spiked cocktail sauce.
+It’s surprisingly easy to make and tastes just as good as the shrimp cocktail served at the best restaurants.

-The key is to use jumbo shell-on shrimp and pay close attention to the cooking time.
-Have a timer and an ice bath ready—it’s crucial to cook the shrimp for exactly 3-1/2 minutes and immediately plunge them into cold water to stop the cooking process.
-This method ensures your shrimp are perfectly tender and never tough.
+The key is to use jumbo shell-on shrimp and keep a close eye on the clock.
+Have a timer and an ice bath ready—cook the shrimp for exactly 3½ minutes, then plunge them into cold water to stop the cooking.
+This quick shock is what keeps the shrimp perfectly tender and never rubbery.

 “Excellent!
 I followed your directions exactly and the shrimp were more tender than I’ve ever previously prepared.
 Thank you for complete directions!”